Naymul24/Web-App-DevOps-Project/README.md

 For the application to succesfully run, you need to install the following packages:

+1. Python Packages:
 - flask (version 2.2.2)
 - pyodbc (version 4.0.39)
 - SQLAlchemy (version 2.0.21)
 - werkzeug (version 2.2.3)

+2. Azure Services:
+- Azure Key Vault: Set up an Azure Key Vault to securely store sensitive information used by the application.

 ### Usage